Anabolic Steroids: Abuse by Athletes

 "Anabolic" effects include the muscle- and strength-building properties, whereas "androgenic" effects include the masculinizing effects.
 Obviously, increasing the anabolic effects while diminishing the androgenic effects of these steroids is desirable to athletes looking for an unethical advantage.

-Over the ensuing 20-25 years, in an effort to produce compounds with higher and higher anabolic potency and minimal androgenic properties, other oral derivatives were marketed.
-Fluoxymesterone (Halotestin®) was marketed in 1956, followed by oxymetholone (Anadrol®) in 1960, followed by oxandrolone (Oxandrin®) in 1964.
-Each of these 3 oral derivatives had more potent anabolic effects than the previous one, yet all 3 also had less androgenic effects than methyltestosterone.
+Over the ensuing 20-25 years, in an effort to produce compounds with higher and higher anabolic potency and minimal androgenic properties, other oral derivatives were developed: fluoxymesterone (Halotestin®), oxymetholone (Anadrol®), and oxandrolone (Oxandrin®).
+Each of these 3 drugs had more potent anabolic effects than the previous one, yet all 3 also had less androgenic effects than methyltestosterone.

-Then, stanozolol (Winstrol®) was marketed in 1962.
-Its anabolic effects were roughly 10 times the potency of methyltestosterone, while its androgenic effects were about one-third that of methyltestosterone (Kochakian CD.
+Stanozolol (Winstrol®) was marketed in 1962 and was a dream-come-true for athletes looking for a performance-enhancing drug.
+The anabolic effects of stanozolol were roughly 10 times the potency of methyltestosterone, while its androgenic effects were about one-third that of methyltestosterone (Kochakian CD.
 1993).
-Stanozolol was a dream-come-true for athletes looking for a performance-enhancing drug.
-Stanozolol was removed from marketing in the US in 2003, however, there are reports that NFL players were still obtaining it during the 2003-2004 season.
+Stanozolol was removed from marketing in the US in 2003, however, there were reports that NFL players were still obtaining it during the 2003-2004 season.

 And, somehow, it got into Rafael Palmeiro's body in 2005, though, apparently, he doesn't know how that happened....